liuandy1207/Handbooks/PythonHandbook.md

 # Import a specific name from a module?
 from MODULE import NAME

+# Import a specific name from a module with renaming?
+from MODULE import NAME as N

 # Import all names from a module?
 from MODULE import *